LeoKRono/SyriaTel-Customer-Churn_Prediction-Analysis/README.md

 *   **Evaluation Metric:** Recall score is used to evaluate model performance.
 *   **Best Model:** Decision Tree with tuned hyperparameters resulted in the lowest number of false negatives and the highest recall score.
 XGBClassifier also showed promising results.
 *   **Feature Importance:** The most important features for predicting customer churn are total day minutes, total evening minutes, customer service calls, and total international minutes.

+## Key Findings and Recommendations

+*   **High Churn Areas:** Offer discounts or promotional offers to customers in area codes 415 and 510, as these areas have a higher churn rate.
+*   **Customer Service:** Improve customer service quality and reduce the number of customer service calls.
+*   **Pricing Structure:** Evaluate the pricing structure for day, evening, night, and international charges.
+*   **Retention Strategies:** Focus on customer retention strategies in states with higher churn rates, such as Texas, New Jersey, Maryland, Miami, and New York.
+*   **Voicemail Plans:** Enhance the value proposition of the voicemail plan to increase adoption among customers.
+*   **Call Charges:** The company should look into the call charge rates in comparison to the competitors, and consider if they should lower the charges of calls per minute to prevent customers from churning.
+*   **Customer Service Follow-Up:** Syriatel should ensure effective customer service to meet customer expectations and analyze customer interactions, following up on both positive and negative feedback.

 ## Repository Structure
 ├── README.md <- The README for reviewers of this project ├── index.ipynb <- Narrative documentation of analysis in Jupyter Notebook ├── presentation.pdf <- PDF version of project presentation ├── telecom.csv <- Dataset used in the analysis